 Nürnberg

-From the south exit at Nuremberg main station, start along Hummelsteiner Weg until you reach Humboldtstraße.
+From the south exit at the main railway station in Nuremberg, walk along Hummelsteiner Weg to Humboldtstraße.
 Turn left and then immediately right into Dovestraße.
-It is only a ten-minute walk to the bicycle rental.
+It is only a ten-minute walk to the bike hire centre.

-At the private bike rental in Nuremberg, you can choose from a wide range of bikes: from Holland bikes to tracking bikes, from city bikes to pedelecs.
-The bike rental also offers a storage service for excess luggage and tours with professional and certified city guides.
+With private bike hire in Nuremberg, you can choose from a wide range of bikes: from Dutch bikes to tracking bikes, from city bikes to pedelecs.
+The bike hire also offers a storage service for excess luggage and tours with professional and certified city guides.
 Rent a bike is available from 9:00 to 18:30.

 Dovestraße 10